 If you cannot see, partially sighted or have problems seeing, we may be able to help you take your IELTS.

-It may take three months for some special arrangements to be made for you, so you should make your application as soon as possible through your IELTS test centre.
+It may take six weeks for some special arrangements to be made for you, so you should make your application as soon as possible through your IELTS test centre.

 What will the IELTS test centre do?

 Your centre may also ask you to provide a medical certificate.